geraint360/pdf-deflyt/README.md

 ### Preset strength ordering

 By design: `extreme ≤ standard ≤ light` in resulting size (within ~5%).
-`lossless` preserves quality/structure as much as possible; `archive` aims for highest compression that still prints well.
+`lossless` preserves quality/structure as much as possible with no image recompression.
+`standard` is intelligent and auto-detects whether PDFs are text-only or image-heavy.

 ---